BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ### Major Features include

 *	To create major plugins:
-1. A plugin to preprocess the input .mgz images
+1. A plugin to preprocess the input .mgz images.
+This plugin should read mgz images that are uploaded for inference or training from given input location and should preprocess them to a machine learning compatible format and store to train or inference folder according to the option selected.
 2. A plugin to train the machine learning model with given images
 3. A plugin to infer segmented images given brain MRI images.